8KSS/FINTRAC-LVCTR/README.md

 3. Transaction tab
 This tab holds the details about the transaction and references to the persons or entities (subject) in the Identities tab.

-#FILL TEST DATA BUTTON
+4. FILL TEST DATA button
 This button allows for the most basic version of the data to be filled in to test out the JSON file.
 It is by no means complete and it is hoped through the community various other use cases will be added to allow for the variety of DiVC’s transaction reporting sets.

-#ASPECTS WORTH NOTING
+## ASPECTS WORTH NOTING

 During the creation of this HTML page there were certain items that were not clear in the documentation provided by FINTRAC, that while it may be apparent to existing reporting entities who use batch modes for EFT reporting, where not really clear to the uninitiated.
 This section will be updated as more discoveries are made.